tisfeng/Raycast-Easydict/README.md

 # raycast-Eudic

-A Raycast extension that makes it easy to query words with Eudic.
+A Raycast extension that makes it easy to look up words with Eudic.